prokrypt/campsnap-fun/README.md

 * wait ~0.8 seconds until shutter sound plays, indicating the photo has been taken
 * wait another ~2.5 seconds for it to save photo
 * display shows amount of photos taken
+#### tips
+* go to [time.is](https://time.is) on a phone/tablet/desktop and take a photo. then when reviewing your photos you have a date/time reference to adjust the timestamps if needed.

 ### dmesg with stock microsd card
 ```